 Dr. Mayra A. Lara

-At a young age, Dr. Mayra A. Lara immigrated to the United States from Mexico with her parents and sister.
+At a young age, Dr. Mayra A. Lara (she/her/ella) immigrated to the United States from Mexico with her parents and sister.
 They made Los Angeles their home.
 Reading was always a large part of Mayra’s life; her parents filled their home with books and newspapers and always engaged her and her siblings in lively conversations.
 This practice made attending school as an undocumented person a much more manageable experience.
 With support from her parents, siblings, and mentors, Mayra became the first person in her family to be admitted to and graduate from a university.
 Her lived experience coupled with her academic journey fueled her interest to work in education.

 As the Associate Director of Educator Engagement, Mayra works closely with County Offices of Education, school districts, schools, and educators helping shape meaningful policies and practices which will have lasting, positive impacts on students.
-She also leads ETW’s college and career readiness work, with specific focus on underrepresented students of color, low-income students and emergent bilingual students.
+She also leads ETW’s college and career readiness work, with a specific focus on underrepresented students of color, low-income students and emergent bilingual students.
 This specific area of her work marries personal experience with a professional passion embedded in a desire to see young people having a humanizing educational experience.